jarviscanada/jarvis_data_eng_steve/README.md

-> Resume instructions:
-> - By default, your resume will be distributed via github.
-However, you will also need to generate a PDF version of it.
-Please follow the PDF styling requirements below.
-> - Run resume_pdf_generator.sh (requires docker) to generate a PDF version
-> - Please remove all quotes in this README file (e.g. any lines that start with `>`) once you update all sections.
-> - Note: `resume_pdf_generator.sh` will remove all markdown quotes automatically, but you should still remove quotes from the markdown file
-> - Resume instruction Notion page https://bit.ly/35Um9Y7
-> - For your reference, the original resume template file is in the Github repo [here](https://github.com/jarviscanada/jarvis_resume_builder/blob/master/resume_template.md)
-> - you will need to update the project description before the MCR.

 # Steven Liu .
 Jarvis Consulting

 Problem solver, culture explorer, lifelong learner.
 I'm a Jarvis data engineer associate graduated from the University of Saskatchewan with an Honors B.Sc. degree in Computer Science and Statistics.
 The blend of academic training has given me the knowledge of both solid coding and analytical background.
 I'm ready to kickstart my career in data engineering, which includes all the exciting things I am passionate about.
 I look forward to opportunities to utilize and develop my skills from Jarvis' clients in Toronto.